 Periodontal disease, commonly called gum disease, is a prevalent dental issue affecting a large portion of the Canadian population.
 It typically starts with inflammation of the gums, caused by plaque buildup and bacteria on the teeth.

-At Westgate Dental Centre, we understand the importance of maintaining good oral health and offer comprehensive periodontal disease treatment options to help our patients achieve healthy gums and teeth.
+We understand the importance of maintaining good oral health and offer comprehensive periodontal disease treatment options to help our patients achieve healthy gums and teeth.
 Our experienced team of dental professionals is committed to providing personalized care to ensure our patients receive the most effective treatment for their needs.

 We offer a range of treatment options for periodontal disease, including deep cleaning, antibiotics, and surgical procedures.
 Our team will work with you to determine the best course of action to stop the progression of the disease and prevent further damage to your teeth and gums.